-- If you're moving out of the area, start picking up items out for cleaning or repair.
-Return library books and rented DVDs and videos.
-Arrange to have your prescriptions transferred to a pharmacy near your new home.
+- If you're moving out of the area, start picking up items you sent out for cleaning or repair.
+Be sure to return library books and rented DVDs and videos.
+Also, arrange to have your prescriptions transferred to a pharmacy near your new home.

-- Start an essentials box or two--all the things you'll need immediately after you unload at your new location, such as toiletries, a broom, towels, sheets, blankets, a change of clothes, and nightwear.
+- Start an essentials box or two of all the things you'll immediately need after you unload at your new location.
+Such items may include toiletries, cleaning supplies, a broom, towels, sheets, blankets, a change of clothes, and nightwear.

 - Find certificates verifying that your pets are up-to-date on required vaccinations.
 Gather other important documents and plan to carry them with you on the day of moving.